Concrete Temple Theatre

 PACKRAT | 2025 Paseo Project Artist in Residence

-The Paseo Project, in collaboration with The Taos Center for the Arts (TCA), is excited to welcome Concrete Temple Theatre as our 2025 Visiting Artist-in-Residence in May.
-Over the course of a two-week residency, Concrete Temple Theatre will engage the Taos community in a dynamic, hands-on exploration of storytelling, puppetry, and environmental themes through a series of free workshops and a culminating theatrical performance of PACKRAT at TCA from May 23–25, 2025.
+The Paseo Project, in collaboration with The Taos Center for the Arts (TCA), welcomed Concrete Temple Theatre as our 2025 Visiting Artist-in-Residence in May.
+Over the course of a two-week residency, Concrete Temple Theatre engaged the Taos community in a dynamic, hands-on exploration of storytelling, puppetry, and environmental themes through a series of free workshops and a culminating theatrical performance of PACKRAT at TCA from May 23–25, 2025.

 About PACKRAT: